 This course introduces the skills, equipment, rules, and fitness requirements for the sport of triathlon.
 Students participate in a variety of activities designed to improve their swimming, running and cycling.
 Students prepare to complete a sprint distance triathlon consisting of a 400-meter swim, 20-kilometer bike ride and a 5-kilometer run.
-May be taken four times for credit.
-(CSU/UC) AA/ AS Area H
+(CSU/UC) AA/AS Area H